Have you ever wondered what “mulled” actually means? As in Mulled Apple Cider?

-I always assumed that it meant heated, and as I confirmed via the fantabulous web, that’s precisely what it means.
+I always assumed that it meant heated and indeed, as I confirmed via the fantabulous web, that is precisely what it means.
 Or almost.
 Heated with spices is more exact.
 Thus, Hot Mulled Cider is really a bit redundant.
 If it’s mulled, it’s hot.

 It’s a winning combination, for sure.
 Nonetheless, I am always looking for interesting ways to enhance a standard, so am pushing the mulled apple cider envelope a bit here.
 And the result, I assure you, is divine!

-SERVING NOTE If you are serving this to a group of adults, all of whom can imbibe alcohol, you may want to add all of the optional liquor to the brew.
-However, I think it’s more practical to leave it out and then add it for those who want it.
-Typically, I make a gallon at a time and store it in the refrigerator.
-In the middle of the day, I drink it as is.
-In the evening, after my work is complete, I may top it off with an excellent Calvados.
-Ahhhh… is there any season more magical than fall?
+SERVING NOTE If you are serving this to a group of adults, all of whom can imbibe alcohol, you may want to add one of the optional liquors to the brew.
+However, I think it’s more practical (and perhaps thoughtful) to leave it out and then add for those who wish.

 1 whole nutmeg